Stress and flares: What you should know

-“Stress can increase GI inflammation through reduced HPA function, which is a role of your brain, and altered GI permeability.
-So there’s an actual brain-gut pathway that impacts our gastric secretions and inflammation, which impacts the functioning of the gut.”
+The strongest connection in our bodies is the link between the brain and the gut.
+“Stress can increase GI inflammation,” says Dr. Riehl.
+“So there’s an actual brain-gut pathway that impacts our gastric secretions and inflammation, which impacts the functioning of the gut.”

 Research has also shown that your individual personality may influence disease activity, and your individual personality traits can also play a role in your immunological reaction to stress—and how well you cope.
 So it’s important to recognize how you deal with stress, and take steps to keep it in check.